 To help promote the creation and maintenance of compliant websites, we’ve built several key features into the our web design process and platform including:

-- Mouse-free navigation
+- Mouse-free navigation with landing tiles

 - Required alt-tags

 While implementing a compliant accessible design is an important step, utility organizations and cooperatives who prioritize accessibility must also know how to create and maintain compliant content.
 Our curriculum-based accessibility training courses and other services are designed to empower your staff.

 With the passage of the Rehabilitation Act of 1973 and Americans with Disabilities Act in 1990, many entitles are required to provide equal opportunity and prohibit discrimination with regard to government services, public accommodations, facilities and transportation.
 The revisions of Section 508 in 2017 applies to eliminating technology barriers for people with disabilities.

 Section 508 applies to any federal government website and the site of any organization doing business with the federal government or accepting federal funds.
 If your statewide association works with any type of federal agency then you likely will meet this criteria, thus you’re legally required to comply with Section 508.

 In addition, courts have stated that a website is considered a public place of accommodation.
 In this case it can be seen as segregation and discrimination if your website ignores these guidelines.